Ovalipes catharus: Taxonomy

 O. catharus uses its paddle-shaped rear legs to swim.

-Ovalipes catharus is colloquially known as the paddle crab, the common swimming crab, or, in Māori, pāpaka.
+Ovalipes catharus is colloquially known as the paddle crab, the swimming crab, or, in Māori, pāpaka.
 It was described in 1843 by zoologist Adam White from a specimen in the British Museum collected by Andrew Sinclair.
 Although White placed it into the genus Portunus, marine biologists William Stephenson and May Rees placed it in the genus Ovalipes in 1968 based on its colour patterns.
 Having been misidentified as O. punctatus like three other species had prior to 1968, O. catharus is part of a distinct group of Ovalipes which also includes O. australiensis, O. elongatus, O. georgei, O. punctatus, and O. trimaculatus.
-(Note: This group – one of two – is distinguished from the rest of Ovalipes by features such as short chelipeds, large teeth to either side of the front of its carapace, and a triangular last segment of the male abdomen.)
+(Note: This group – one of two – is distinguished from the rest of Ovalipes by features such as short chelipeds, large teeth to either side of the front of the carapace, and a triangular last segment of the male abdomen.)
 O. catharus additionally closely resembles (and is likely conspecific with) a fossilised cheliped fragment from New Zealand's Upper Pleistocene.
 Three aspects taken together reliably distinguish O. catharus from other members of Ovalipes: fine granules on the raised ridges of the top side of its chelae, moderately fine stripes on the underside of its chelae, and a notably broad carapace (~1.35x broader than long).
 The following cladogram based on morphology shows the relationship between O. catharus and the other extant species of Ovalipes: (Note: Ovalipes itself sits within the monogeneric family Ovalipidae.)